 The following sets out some options for the second you that you may wish to consider.
-If you are interested in pursuing any of these options, you should discuss these with your Tutor in Trinity Term.
+There will be a briefing session providing further information about these in Trinity Term.
+If you are interested in pursuing any of these options, you should discuss these with your Tutor.